• 11/29/2024

 2. Implement Cozy Features

-Winter calls to mind moments of sitting in front of the fireplace, enjoying warm drinks, and cuddling up under soft blankets.
+Winter calls to mind moments of sitting in front of the fireplace, enjoying warm drinks, and cuddling under soft blankets.
 For some people, those things are the ultimate allure of winter.
 Why not use those features for your wedding in a unique way?

 Offer a Hot Chocolate Bar

-After your guests have been dancing for a while, they may decide they want a warmer refreshment.
+After your guests have been dancing for a while, they may want a warmer refreshment.
 It’s the season for hot chocolate and cider!
 Think about offering your guests a bar full of warm drinks halfway through the night.
 It would give them a sweet treat to sip on while also fitting the chilly weather outside.

 Bring Blankets for the Ceremony